 by Patrick Hamilton

-A special note on copyright for this play:
+A special note on availability of this play:

-(aka the Trump Trade Travesty) comes into effect.
-While the wording of the clauses is a little unclear,
+While the wording of the clauses in the USMCA is a little unclear,

 it could be that works that have already fallen into the public domain in Canada

 will be re-included in copyright protection.

 MEANING THAT THIS PLAY WILL NOT BE AVAILABLE FOR PRODUCTION ANYWHERE IN THE WORLD UNTIL JANUARY 1, 2033!

 Patrick Hamilton's classic thriller (Gaslight in the U.K.; Angel Street in the U.S.) started classic thrillers -- everyone else owes him a debt.

 Unfortunately, in a world where most new plays don't even last 90 minutes (and don't have an intermission), Hamilton's Gaslight runs three long acts of slow-moving dialogue with little action.